IDEAS-Watersheds/ideas-watersheds.github.io/software-ecosystem/doi-best-practices.md

 ---
 <h2>IDEAS-Watersheds Archiving and DOI Best Practices (DRAFT)</h2>

 The IDEAS-Watersheds Software Ecosystem DOI best practices are intended to enhance provide help setting up and maintaining Digital Object Identifier (DOI) for primary software projects.
 DOI's are increasingly necessary for papers publishing results of simulations and help improve repeatability by have a unique identifier for a software release.
 An archive of the software is also obtainable given a DOI from sites such as Zenodo and DOE CODE.
 Once a DOI for the file archive is created the file archive is fixed so one is guaranteed to be able to obtain the exact same software release.
-We discuss archiving and DOI generation in the same context because they are linked topics, how you create long-lived archives and how to create references/name them are very related topics.
+We discuss archiving and DOI generation in the same context because they are linked topics, how you create long-lived archives and how to create a long lived references/name are related topics.

 One of our software polices is for primary codes to have a DOI for releases.
 This guide is intended to help projects setup an automated method for generating DOI's in order to minimize the cost of maintaining DOI's.
 This guide also provides some help publishing code releases on the DOE CODE site for visibility and archival purposes.